-The Battle of Chickamauga, one of the bloodiest engagements of the Civil War's western theater and the biggest battle ever fought in Georgia, took place Sept.
-18-20, 1863.
+The Battle of Chickamauga, one of the bloodiest engagements of the Civil War's western theater, and the biggest battle ever fought in Georgia, took place September 18-20, 1863.

-The campaign that brought the Union and Confederate armies to Chickamauga began in late June 1863, when the Union Army of the Cumberland under Maj.
-Gen. William S. Rosecrans advanced southwestward from Murfreesboro, Tenn., against the Confederate Army of Tennessee, commanded by Gen. Braxton Bragg.
-Rosecrans's goal was to capture the city of Chattanooga, Tenn., an important rail junction and gateway to the Deep South.
-Through a series of successful and relatively bloodless turning movements, Rosecrans's army forced Bragg's troops to abandon middle Tennessee and fall back to Chattanooga.
+The campaign that brought the Union and Confederate armies to Chickamauga began in late June 1863, when the Union Army of the Cumberland, under Maj.
+Gen. William S. Rosecrans, advanced southwestward from Murfreesboro, Tennessee, against the Confederate Army of Tennessee, commanded by Gen. Braxton Bragg.
+Rosecrans' goal was to capture the city of Chattanooga, Tenn., an important rail junction and gateway to the Deep South.
+Through a series of successful and relatively bloodless turning movements, Rosecrans' army forced Bragg's troops to abandon middle Tennessee and fall back to Chattanooga.

 As his army passed through LaFayette, Ga., Bragg learned of the widely scattered condition of the Union army and planned an offensive movement against portions of the Union force.
 During the second week of September, he had several chances to destroy isolated portions of the Union army, but command dissension resulted in several bungled attempts to punish the enemy.
 At the same time, Rosecrans began ordering a concentration of his troops, realizing that the three isolated corps of his army were in danger.